 On Ubuntu installations these commands will install the packages and fonts needed to be able to compile and run MEDM:

-$ sudo apt-get install build-essential libmotif-dev $ sudo apt-get install x11proto-print-dev $ sudo apt-get install libxp-dev libxmu-dev libxpm-dev $ sudo apt-get install xfonts-100dpi
+$ sudo apt-get install build-essential libmotif-dev $ sudo apt-get install x11proto-print-dev xfonts-100dpi $ sudo apt-get install libxp-dev libxmu-dev libxpm-dev

-or equivalent.
+Other distributions should have similar packages.
 In addition you will have to download the list of font aliases that MEDM uses, found in the file medmfonts.ali.txt.
 What you do with this file to install the aliases varies with your Linux distribution.
 On Red Hat you would do this:

 $ sudo cat medmfonts.ali.txt >> /usr/share/fonts/X11/misc/fonts.aliasor possibly$ sudo cp medmfonts.ali.txt /usr/share/X11/fonts/misc/fonts.alias

 On recent Ubuntu versions (14.04) though do this instead:

 $ sudo mv medmfonts.ali.txt /etc/X11/fonts/misc/medm.alias $ sudo update-fonts-alias misc

 In both cases you will probably have to restart the X11 server for these changes to take effect (logout and login again should be sufficient).
 The widgetDM_30 and larger aliases refer to fonts that are not available for Ubuntu, so you may wish to edit those aliases to avoid warnings (use xfontsel to find appropriate replacements).

 · EPICS V4 · IRMIS · Talk · Bugs · Documents · Links · Licensing ·